Losing Weight on a Budget and Busy Schedule is Doable

-4. The role of stress on weight gain is not a myth

 When your body is under a lot of stress, it tends to hang onto extra fat as a sort of primitive defense mechanism.
 The body can start to shut down when overly stressed, so learn how to manage it.

 5. Eat with others

 Eating alone also increases your average chewing and digestion speed.
 Consider the 20 minutes average time length between food intake and the feedback being sent to your brain from your stomach about how much more you need to it.

 6. Take the stairs

 This will provide you with one of the best cardiovascular workouts.
 Not only will this help you to be healthy, but it will also allow you to work on your weight loss.
 After you have walked up the stairs for a while, attempt to run.

 7. Drink responsibly

 8. Take small breaks

 Give yourself a small break at the mid-point of each meal.
 This also gives your body the ability to tell you if you are packed so that you stop eating.

 9. Save some of the food before you start eating

 When dining at home, once you have served yourself, wrap the remaining food and put it away (or at least to the side) so you’re not tempted to eat more throughout the meal.
 Of course, this is simpler if you don’t have young children or other family members eating with you.

 10. Be consistent

 Don’t plan to drop ten pounds in just a couple of days.
 There is no point in setting a target that cannot be achieved as it is merely demoralizing.
 Make it a goal to lose about 2 pounds a week.
 Don’t quit!

-One step at a time adds up and before you know it you will find out a budget or busy schedule can be used in favor is losing weight.
+One step at a time adds up and before you know it you will find out that a budget or busy schedule can be used in favor is losing weight.
 If you are extremely overweight and not able to afford a weight loss surgery there are weight loss surgery grants are available.

-The edited text is below.